TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-3-0.md

 ## Implementation

 I added an `onScroll` callback to the `VirtualList` props.
-The callback for `VirtualGrid` will have different parameters so can't be in the shared props.
+The callback for `VirtualGrid` will have different parameters so it can't be in the shared props.

 ```
 export interface VirtualListProps extends VirtualBaseProps {